 Classic Liveaboards out of Male

-Diving in the Maldives is spectacular throughout the year and one of the easiest and most satisfying ways to experience the incredible range of world class dive sites have been charted and explored in the atolls surrounding the capital, Male.
-MV Emperor Voyager, MV Emperor Atoll, MV Emperor Serenity, MV Emperor Leo, MV Emperor Virgo, MV Keana, MV Ari Queen, MV Emperor Explorer, MY Blue Voyager, MV Carpe Diem and MV Carpe Vita offer classic week long diving adventures to the best sites of the nearby atolls.
-These trips are known as the ‘Best of Maldives’ and follow a flexible itinerary that take account of local diving conditions.
-The boats will generally operate in both North and South Male atoll, Felidhu and Ari atoll and some operate a limited number of special trips further afield.
+Diving in the Maldives is spectacular throughout the year and one of the easiest and most satisfying ways to experience the incredible range of world class dive sites is to hop on a liveaboard departing from Male.
+Amba, MV Emperor Leo, MV Emperor Voyager, MV Emperor Atoll, MV Emperor Serenity, MV Keana, MV Emperor Virgo, MV Ari Queen, MV Emperor Explorer, MY Blue Voyager, MV Carpe Diem and MV Carpe Vita offer classic week long diving adventures to the best sites of the nearby atolls.
+These trips are known as the ‘Best of Maldives’ and follow a flexible itinerary that takes account of local diving conditions.
+The boats will generally operate in both North and South Male atoll, North and South Ari atoll and include time at Rasdhoo and Vaavu atolls depending on your chosen boat.